dayanbatuofu/icra2023/README.md

 * utils.py: contains utility functions.
 * diff_operators.py: contains implementations of differential operators.
 * ./experiment/store the data of simulation.
-* ./validation_scripts/model: experimental model in the paper
+* ./validation_scripts/model: experimental model in the paper.
 * ./validation_scripts/Hamilton_generation.py: use value network to predict the state in the simulation.
 * ./validation_scripts/trajectory_policy_consistent.py: plot two-player trajectories projected into d1-d2 frame when players' initla belief is consistent with their true parameter.
 * ./validation_scripts/trajectory_policy_consistent.py: plot two-player trajectories projected into d1-d2 frame when players' initla belief is not consistent with their true parameter.